(Applicable to those who have paid the appropriate subscription and been accepted as members of the society)

 3.2 We reserve the right to change the benefits that apply to FPS membership at any time and without prior notice.

 4.1 Current Membership fees are displayed on the application section of the website will prevail at all times and on our application form for membership.

 4.2 Payment by direct debit is the simplest way to pay your subscription.
-If you have an annual direct debit agreement then payment is automatic through your bank or building society.
-If you are just setting up your first direct debit, then your first annual payment will be taken from your account on the first working day of the month after it is returned to us, providing that it is returned ten working days before the month end.
+If you have an annual direct debit agreement then payment is automatic through your bank or building society without prior notice, if there are no changes to the direct debit amount, due date or frequency.
+If you are just setting up your first direct debit, then your first annual payment will be taken from your account on the first working day of the month after it is returned to us, providing that it is returned four working days before the month end.